The heat kernel on curvilinear polygonal domains in surfaces: Heat spaces

 The double heat space is a natural habitat of the heat kernel in the sense that the heat kernel, initially defined on $\Omega\times\Omega\times[0,\infty)$, lifts to be pc on it.
 As with the single space, our models guide the construction of the double heat space by indicating which p-submanifolds should be blown up to ensure that the heat kernel will be pc.
 The general philosophy is to mimic \cite{MaVe}, performing each of their blow-ups first at the vertices and then at the edges.

-Begin with $M^2:=\Omega_0\times\Omega_0\times[0,1)$.
+Begin with $M^2:=\Omega_0\times\Omega_0\times[0,1)_T$.
 As we are using $\Omega_0$ rather than $\Omega$, this is now a manifold with corners, the analogue of the space with which Mazzeo \& Vertman begin \cite[\S 3.1]{MaVe}.
-Denote its $t=0$ boundary hypersurface by tf.
-All other boundary hypersurfaces are of one of the following forms: \begin{itemize} \item $E_j\times\Omega_0\times[0,1)$, which we call $E_{j0}$, \item $\Omega_0\times E_j\times [0,1)$, which we call $E_{0j}$, \item The lift of $\tilde V_j\times\Omega_0\times [0,1)$, which is now a boundary hypersurface which we call hvrf$_j$; \item The lift of $\Omega_0\times \tilde V_j\times [0,1)$, which we call hvlf$_j$. \end{itemize} As a guide to the nomenclature here ,``h'' indicates ``height'' because these blowups persist for all time, and time is usually the vertical axis in figures of this type.
+Denote its $T=0$ boundary hypersurface by tf.
+All other boundary hypersurfaces are of one of the following forms: \begin{itemize} \item $E_j\times\Omega_0\times[0,1)$, which we call $E_{j0}$, \item $\Omega_0\times E_j\times [0,1)$, which we call $E_{0j}$, \item $\tilde V_j\times\Omega_0\times [0,1)$, which is now a boundary hypersurface which we call hvrf$_j$; \item $\Omega_0\times \tilde V_j\times [0,1)$, which we call hvlf$_j$. \end{itemize} As a guide to the nomenclature here,``h'' indicates ``height'' because these blowups persist for all time, and time is usually the vertical axis in figures of this type.
 As usual, ``v'' indicates vertices, and ``ff'', ``rf", and ``lf" indicate left, right, and front faces respectively\footnote{Some authors reverse the roles of ``right" and ``left" here -- our terminology is chosen to match \cite{MaVe}.}.
 Now, for each $j$ and $k$, blow up the intersection hvlf$_{j}\cap$hvrf$_k$ to create a new boundary hypersurface\footnote{This is different from \cite{MaVe}.
 It may be that only the blow-ups with $j=k$ are necessary, but doing all of them makes the proof of the composition theorem easier to read.} hvff$_{jk}$.
 At this point we call the new space $M_0^2$:

-The next step is to blow up the union over all $j$ of hvff$_{jj}\cap\{t=0\}$.
-Blow this up parabolically with respect to $t$, creating $N$ boundary faces, one at each vertex, denoted by ff$_j$.
+The next step is to blow up the union over all $j$ of hvff$_{jj}\cap\{T=0\}$.
+This blowup creates $N$ boundary faces, one at each vertex, denoted by ff$_j$.
 We shall collectively refer to these as ff for ``front face(s).''
 The resulting space is